altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 # Persistence Query - Overview
-Akka persistence query complements Persistence by
+Akka persistence query complements [Persistence](../07-persistence) by:
 - providing a universal asynchronous stream based query interface
 - that various journal plugins can implement in order to expose their query capabilities.